bbatsov/clojure-style-guide/README.md

 * Prefer the use of the literal collection syntax where applicable.
-However, when defining sets, only use literal syntax when the values are compile time constants
+However, when defining sets, only use literal syntax when the values are compile-time constants

     ```Clojure
     ;; good